samawael7/Easy-Python-Projects/README.md

-# Easy Python Projects for Beginners
+# Python Projects for Beginners

 This repository contains simple Python projects designed for beginners to practice basic programming concepts like: